 According Yustulina, in the group with low protein content in the PND 21 no reduction in testosterone levels, as this is the stage on which grow the offspring of rats.

-"Our previous studies have shown that rats exposed in utero low-protein diet, are born small but pozroslev they no longer showed differences compared to the control size, prostate volume or levels of hormones", - said the coordinator of the FAPESP project.
+"Our previous studies have shown that rats exposed in utero low-protein diet, are born small but pozroslev they no longer showed differences compared with the control on the size, volume or prostate hormone levels," - said the coordinator of the FAPESP project.
 "In our new study, differences emerged as they age.
-It seems that aging has become the second cause of the body, given that the first one was a low-protein diet at an early stage of development."
+It seems that aging has become the second cause of the body, given that the first one was a low-protein diet at an early stage of development. "

-Researchers are now checking the hypothesis that the impact of changes in hormone levels in the elderly contributes to carcinogenesis (tumor formation).
+Researchers are now checking the hypothesis that the impact of changes in the level of hormones in the elderly contributes to carcinogenesis (tumor formation).

 "We have seen this in the prostate, but other studies have shown that low birth weight caused by malnutrition in mothers correlated with altered levels of insulin and an increase in the frequency of the metabolic syndrome and heart disease," - said Yustulin.